 What can the athlete do?

-Wear a heat retainer calf support will protect the muscles of the lower leg reducing the load on the fibula.
+Wearing a heat retainer calf support will protect the muscles of the lower leg reducing the load on the fibula bone.
 Before returning to full activity stretching and strengthening exercises should be done on a regular base to ensure the muscles are in good condition, strong enough and flexible enough to cope with the demands of sports training.
 Any biomechanical dysfunction such as overpronation should be corrected to avoid the injury recurring.

 What can the sports injury therapist do?

-Apply sports massage techniques to the muscles of the lower leg.
+A professional thereapist may apply sports massage techniques (play video) to the muscles of the lower leg.
 This will help restore the condition of the muscles making them flexible and supple.
 A very gradual return to full training is required.
 They can advise on stretching and strengthening exercises for the lower leg muscles.

 Stretching exercises are more important than strengthening for recovering from a fibula stress fracture.
 The injury is primarily overuse so exercising the calf muscles, especially during the rest phase is not advised.